FINNGEN/CohortOperationsShinyApp/README.md

 [renv](https://rstudio.github.io/renv/articles/renv.html) for package
 dependency management.

-For details on the develompment, testing, and running of the app see detailed documents in [dev/](dev/).
+For details on the development, testing, and running of the app see detailed documents in [dev/](dev/).

 ## Running in SandBox

-If it is the first time you run the app you need firts to download it into SandBox.
+If it is the first time you run the app you need first to download it into SandBox.

 Open a terminal inside SandBox.
 Pull the image :